-And yet…I have found myself, of late, wondering if perhaps there is merit in the Bard’s cannon position.
-No doubt there is if there are several who believe so and adore him.
+And yet…I have found myself, of late, wondering if perhaps there is merit in the canon position Shakespeare holds.
+No doubt there is, if there are several who believe so and adore him.
 However, for me, as a reader of Shakespeare, on a more personal level, I have begun to see some merit in his works.

 It has crept in upon me, slowly but steadily over the past five years, as I discovered I was better able to appreciate the likes of Twelfth Night, A Midsummer Night’s Dream, Hamlet, Romeo and Juliet, Julius Caesar, and so on whenever I watched a stage or movie performance.
 So much in the dialogue begins to make sense when I see Shakespeare in action.
 I have begun to understand the endless possibilities of character portrayals simply because of the universality of his men and women that walk the pages of almost every conceivable human emotion.
 I have also begun to comprehend the stage-directions within the dialogue that gives the text a vast lee-way for interpretation in the imagination of the reader.